Qiskit/RFCs/0012-algorithms-migration.md

 ### Timeline

-As this is an urgent move, the deprecations and new installable package should be in place for the terra 0.25 release, and the final move should happen on 0.26.
+As this is an urgent move, the deprecations and new installable package should be in place for the terra 0.25 release.
+Docs can be updated in between releases.
+The deprecation period should allow for the final decoupling to happen for 0.26.

 ## Questions